Tucker Barnhart: Professional career

+Cincinnati Reds (2009–2021)

-Minor leagues (2009–2013)
+Minor leagues

 Heading into the 2009 Major League Baseball draft, Baseball America rated Barnhart as the best available player from Indiana.
 Due to his commitment to Georgia Tech, he fell to the 10th round, when he was chosen by the Cincinnati Reds with the 299th overall selection.
 Barnhart opted to sign with the Reds, rather than enroll at Georgia Tech.

 In 2010, Barnhart played for the Billings Mustangs of the Rookie-level Pioneer League.
-In 2011, he played for the Dayton Dragons of the Class A Midwest League.
-He spent the 2012 season with the Bakersfield Blaze of the Class A-Advanced California League and Pensacola Blue Wahoos of the Class AA Southern League.
+In 2011, he played for the Dayton Dragons of the Single–A Midwest League.
+He spent the 2012 season with the Bakersfield Blaze of the High–A California League and Pensacola Blue Wahoos of the Double–A Southern League.
 He played for Pensacola in 2013, and was named a Southern League All-Star.
 The Reds added Barnhart to their 40-man roster on November 20, 2013.